In This Post:

 Tech Tool To Love #1: Drones

 Drone technologies are becoming more affordable and more complex.
 With the level of complexity, colleges now have drone programs.
-Drones are used in a variety of industries including agriculture and construction.
+Drones are used in a variety of industries including agriculture and construction and can be easily purchased from websites like Amazon or DrDrone.

-In my classroom, my students have been experimenting with basic drone operation and coding of the Parrot Mambo drone.
+In my classroom, my students have been experimenting with basic drone operation and coding.
+They did this work on the Parrot Mambo drone.
 While they love to manually fly the drones, students challenged themselves to code the drone to fly to the office on the other side of the school building.
 They discovered the drone loses connection to the iPad with the code about half way down the hall.
 We’re still trying to find ways to make the connection stronger to complete the task of flying to the office and back.

 Students are also in the process of compiling their research and creating a flight manual for the Parrot Mambo drone.
 See their work in progress.